 At this point, both of us prayed that once we made it there alive, that our hotel would be worth it.

 When we finally spotted the exit in the distance through the murky rain, I screamed in excitement!
 We turned off and a few minutes later after winding down another dark and forested road, we were greeted in the rain by young men with umbrellas standing next to an outdoor fireplace.

-They helped us out of our car as we both looked at each other with the awe-inspired faces of two young children first entering Disneyland.
-This place was stunningly beautiful and our arrival here was all the more dramatic after such a stressful, dark, and rainy drive.
+The atrium was grand, rustic, and empty in a way that reminded me of my favorite Kubrick movie of all time.
+They helped us out of our car as we both looked at each other with relief that we actually made it.
+This place was beautiful and our arrival here was all the more dramatic after such a stressful, dark, and rainy drive.

-We were given a room, a new room as it turns out.
-The Tenaya Lodge was in the middle of a multi-million dollar makeover and a lot of complaints I read about on Yelp were because the hotel was outdated.
+They gave us a new room, as it turns out.
+The Tenaya Lodge was in the middle of a multi-million dollar makeover and a lot of complaints I read on Yelp were addressing the outdated aspects of the hotel.

 Our room was the perfect combination of rustic and modern.
 And it was clean.
 They even placed a dog bed, bowl, and treat for Benji on the floor.
 We felt right at home.